1 - 2

 FATMAP difficulty grade

-The route to Rainbow Falls follows a wide, extremely popular sandy trail.
+The hike to Rainbow Falls follows a wide, extremely popular sandy trail.

-Despite being located in the John Muir Wilderness Area, this short trail is an ultra-popular tourist jaunt.
+Despite being located in the John Muir Wilderness Area, this short hike is an ultra-popular tourist jaunt.

 When you reach the overlook for Upper Rainbow Falls, you’ll see why: Rainbow Falls is a stunning 101-foot-tall cascade in a rugged rock canyon.